 So we decide to check who Google told it to.. – Watch the video

-My search is saved by Google, they will keep the info about my sore arse, and be able to correlate it when I afterwards search for hemorrhoid lotion , They obviously knows that I visited an online phamrcy to by the stuff, and when I visit my online news site the exact product I looked at is shon in both advertisements and inline content.
+My search is saved by Google, they will keep the info about my sore arse, and be able to correlate it when I afterwards search for haemorrhoid lotion , They obviously knows that I visited an online pharmacy to by the stuff, and when I visit my online news site the exact product I looked at is shown in both advertisements and inline content.

-Are you ready to tell the google about your symptoms?
+Are you ready to tell Google about your symptoms?

 Well after all it is a bit embarrassing, and I don’t want to tell everybody about my sore arse – so I could choose to use incognito browsing – but even when using incognito browsing Google tells the advertisers.
-For the better when not logging in to my Google account in incognito mode, Google will not save my search history.
+It’s better to not log in to my Google account in incognito mode, then Google will not save my search history.

 Next time you are feeling yucky – and have some symptoms or other private matters you want to find an answer for – you have to decide if Google is the best place to start.

-Obviously you can go to the doctor and consult her about your symptoms, that might be the preferred option if you want a little privacy around your symptoms and health.
+Obviously you can go to the doctor and consult with them about your symptoms, that might be the preferred option if you want a little privacy around your symptoms and health.

-If you like to find answers online another option will be to use findx – a search engine that does not tell advertisers about your symptoms, and don’t keep a history of you searches – you can request a spot on the waitlist here
+If you like to find answers online, another option will be to use findx – a search engine that does not tell advertisers about your symptoms, and don’t keep a history of you searches.

 *) The Google symptoms feature is initially rolled out with results showing in English for users in the US.
-Over time it hopes to roll out the feature to more countries and languages, as well as introducing new symptoms to its catalogue.
+Over time Google hopes to roll out the feature to more countries and languages, as well as introducing new symptoms to its catalog.